I just wanted to let you know that even though I'm looking quite old, I'm still a millenial.

 If you forget and go to a CME exam without activating a CME session you will be redirected to the CME Session Splash page and you can click a button on that page to return to your CME activity.

 Just follow the links in the Education section.
 Your subscription determines which chapters will be active.

 Selecting a CME Exam

-After the FIRST successful completion of a CME Exam, a link to a cme certificate will be on the cme exam grading page.
+After the FIRST successful completion of a CME Exam, a link to a certificate will be on the cme exam grading page.
 Click this link and save or print the Adobe Acrobat (pdf) file.
 After you log in under your account page is a chapter cme page.
 This page will list your cme certificates.
 Click the link and the certificate is AUTOMATICALLY downloaded to your computer.
 Go to your default download directory to retrieve your certificate.
 Check your browser and computer settings if you don't know where your download directory is located.

 For Echo-of-the-Day and Case-of-the-Week there are links in your account for those sections that will provide a summary of the current year or a summary of all years or a link with a summary and all of the certificates in a pdf (Adobe Acrobat) file.
 If you want to submit the certificate you can download each certificate with the corresponding link on the cme certificate page or you can download all of the certificates (which is what we suggest unless you like to click a link 100-300 times).
-If you have your ABA number in your account we will submit the cme certificates for you electronically about every month.
-If you are a cardiologist then if you have your ABIM number in your account we will automaticall submit them every month also.
-We submit to the ACCME, not the ABA (who stopped as of Jan 1, 2017.
+If you have your ABA number in your account we will submit the cme credits for you electronically every quarter.
+If you are a cardiologist then if you have your ABIM number in your account we will automatically submit them every month also.
+We submit to the ACCME, not the ABA (who stopped as of Jan 1, 2017).
 The NBE has access to your account if you are submitting to the NBE also.

 Paying for CME